 - a.
 Each institution shall be allocated its base allocation of the prior year. - b.
-An enrollment Workload Adjustment shall be applied to the allocation of each institution.
+An Enrollment Workload Adjustment shall be applied to the allocation of each institution.
 The adjustment shall be calculated as follows: - (1) A three-(3) year moving average of credit hours multiplied by the program weights shall be used.
-The three (3) years to be used shall be those which precede the year of the allocation and shall consist of two (2) years of actual and one (1) year of estimated credit hours.
+The three (3) years to be used shall be those which precede the year of the allocation and shall consist of two (2) years of actual and one (1) year of estimated credit hours. - (2) Effective with the FY 1990 allocation, credit hours generated from externally funded sources and contracts shall be removed from this adjustment.
+Credit hours for in-service teacher education shall not be removed.